Yoshimi/yoshimi/Util/1stReadMe.txt

 midiListgen.cpp
 This is a source file used to build a program that generates an HTML formatted list of MIDI note names, numbers and frequencies.
 It is highly accurate and was used to generate the list used in the guide.

-switch_time.cpp
-This is a source file used to test the behaviour of large switch statements.
-The difference is significant, and more noticeable on slower single core processors.
-Compiling with all optimisations on makes and even greater difference.

-Updated to suppress compiler warnings.